HUGUES-124/-plsql_window_functions_28751_Hugues/README.md

 select order_date,quantity ,lead(quantity) OVER (Order by quantity) from orders;

  /*4.Distibution functions  The function NTILE ( ) is used to distribute the rows into classes.
-For example here we have 3 classes where each has two rows.*/
+For example here we have 4 classes where each has two rows.*/

   select product_name,prod_price ,NTILE(4) OVER (ORDER BY prod_price DESC) from products;
-   select product_name,prod_price ,CUME_DIST() OVER (ORDER BY prod_price DESC) from products;
+  -- cume_dist() is used to calculate relative rank of a value within values. select product_name,prod_price ,CUME_DIST() OVER (ORDER BY prod_price DESC) from products;